Dasharo/docs/docs/osf-trivia-list/dts.md

 ## How to get Dasharo Entry Subscription releases using Dasharo Tools Suite?

-Dasharo Entry Subscription releases can be used to perform firmware updates with DTS by providing Dasharo Supporters credentials obtained after buying a [subscription](../ways-you-can-help-us.md#become-a-dasharo-supporter).
+Dasharo Entry Subscription releases can be used to perform firmware updates with DTS by providing Dasharo Entry Subscribers credentials obtained after buying a [subscription](../ways-you-can-help-us.md#become-a-dasharo-supporter).

 Commercial use of DTS should be discussed directly with